odoopbx/docs/docs/_sources/install/standard.rst.txt

 If you don't use a proxy (apache / nginx / etc) then you should open Odoo on gevent's port e.g.: ``http://127.0.0.1:8072/web``.

-If you run Odoo behind a proxy be sure to add a different proxy handler for /longpolling/poll URL.
+If you run Odoo behind a proxy be sure to add a different proxy handler for the ``/longpolling/poll`` URL.

 Here is a snippet for Nginx: